grezniczek/redcap_survey_auth/README.md

 - **Lockout message:** A message that is displayed to the user in case of too many failed login attemptss.
 Defaults to 'Too many failed login attempts.
 Please try again later.'.

-- **Lockout time:** The time, in (whole) minutes, a user (based on client IP) is denied further login attempts.
-Defaults to 5 minutes.

 - **Authentication methods:** Any of the following methods can be used for authentication.
 Note the order, in which authentication is attempted: Custom &gt; Table &gt; Other LDAP &gt; LDAP.

   - **Table:** The REDCap user table is used to look up user/password combinations.